 Trademarks are used to identify a product.
 If I ask you what line of products a swoosh represents, I’m pretty sure you will be able to identify Nike.
 The goal of a website operator is to establish their brand to such an extent that consumers in their niche recognize the trademark in much the same way.
 A legal audit makes sure the foundation of the trademark can support scrutiny from competitors.

 Are there other issues that can come up in a legal audit of a website?
 Yes.
 The web has evolved to the point where there are new and interesting online platforms popping up every day.
 Your goal as a website owner is to maximize the growth of your business while minimizing the risk.
-An audit will not help your site grow, but it will help minimize the risk.
+An audit will not help your site grow, but it will help reduce the risk.
 Contact me today if you have any questions or wish to discuss a potential audit.

 Richard A. Chapo, Esq.